Emotional Roadshow World Tour

-Emotional Roadshow World Tour (stylized as EMØTIØNAL RØADSHØW WØRLD TØUR) is the fifth concert tour by the American musical duo Twenty One Pilots, in support of their album Blurryface.
-The tour began on May 31, 2016 in Cincinnati and concluded on June 25, 2017 in Columbus.
-It consisted of 123 shows, making it the longest tour by the band.
+Emotional Roadshow World Tour (stylized as EMØTIØNAL RØADSHØW WØRLD TØUR) was the fifth concert tour by the American musical duo Twenty One Pilots, in support of their fourth studio album Blurryface (2015).
+The tour began on May 31, 2016, in Cincinnati, and concluded on June 25, 2017, in Columbus.
+It consisted of 123 shows, making it the longest tour by the duo.

 Background and development

 The group announced a bigger tour to further promote Blurryface after they conclude the Blurryface Tour.
 First tour dates were announced on October 26, 2015, and more dates were announced on May 9, 2016.

 The first leg took place in North America across the United States, Canada, and Mexico.
-The leg ran from May 31, 2016 to October 1, 2016.
+The leg ran from May 31, 2016, to October 1, 2016.
 Rock bands Mutemath and Chef'Special served as the opening acts, with the exception of Mexico City where Camilo Séptimo opened, and Mutemath not opening in Milwaukee who was replaced by Vinyl Theatre.
 The leg also consisted of festival appearances in Edmonton, Calgary, Atlanta, Las Vegas, and Monterrey.
-In between August 11, 2016 and September 3, 2016, the band performed in Reading and Leeds for the Reading and Leeds Festivals on August 26 and 27, 2016.
+In between August 11, 2016, and September 3, 2016, the band performed in Reading and Leeds for the Reading and Leeds Festivals on August 26 and 27, 2016.
 The second leg took place across Europe.
-The leg ran from October 22, 2016 to November 17, 2016.
+The leg ran from October 22, 2016, to November 17, 2016.
 Bry served as the opening act, with the exception of Moscow and Saint Petersburg.
 The third leg took place back in North America across the United States.
-The leg ran from January 17, 2017 to March 5, 2017.
+The leg ran from January 17, 2017, to March 5, 2017.
 Jon Bellion and Judah & the Lion served as the opening acts.
 The fourth leg took place across Oceania.
-The leg ran from March 24, 2017 until April 8, 2017.
+The leg ran from March 24, 2017, until April 8, 2017.
 Safia served as the opening act.
 The fifth and final leg of the tour took place back in North America.
 The leg consisted of three festivals and five shows in their hometown of Columbus, Ohio, dubbed Tour De Columbus.